1997 Notre Dame Fighting Irish football team

-The 1997 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1997 NCAA Division I-A football season.
-Led by first-year head coach Bob Davie, the Fighting Irish compiled a record of 7–6 with a loss to LSU in the Independence Bowl.
-The team played home games at Notre Dame Stadium in Notre Dame, Indiana.
+The 1997 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1997 NCAA Division I-A football season.
+In their first year under head coach Bob Davie, the Irish compiled a 7–6 record and outscored opponents by a total of 273 to 238.
+They were ranked No. 11 in the preseason AP poll, but lost five of their first seven games.
+They then won five consecutive games to become bowl eligible and ended the season with a loss to LSU in the Independence Bowl.